msoczi/football_predictions/README.md

 The project was implemented _from scratch_, i.e. it included:
 - collection of raw data on the basis of which it will be possible to create characteristics and then modeling
-- creating variables based on i.a. time aggregates (last n matches), position in the table, team form, betting odds
+- creating variables based on i.a. time aggregates (last n matches), position in the table, team form
 - calculate historical data for modeling
 - building the target solution: XGBoost model with 3 classes.
 Then, based on the estimated probability, a decision tree was created, which in a simple, rule-based way predicts which team will win the match (or a possible draw)
 - creating a script that downloads data about upcoming matches with bookmaker odds (www.sts.pl), creating model variables for given teams and prediction of the match result.